harsha1979/reactatx-samples/README.md

 # Lets start

 #### Open the project
-Open the project folder under using your familar editor and open a terminal from either inside the editor or external reactatx-samples/react-sample
+Open the project folder using your familar editor and open a terminal from either inside the editor or external terminal

+reactatx-samples/react-sample

 #### Run this commands in terminal from reactatx-samples/react-sample location